enriqueseor/flags-game/README.md

 ## License

-This project is open-source and licensed under [MIT License](LICENSE).
+This project is open-source and licensed under [GNU General Public License v3.0](LICENSE).